kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - It's an interesting coincidence that at least one trauma focused form of psychotherapy (Internal Family Systems) refers to wounded parts of the self as "exiles", with the aim being to bring them home, accept and heal them.

 ## Map Context (Climate, Geology, Lifeforms):
-- The extreme climate is consistent with somewhere very far inland and continental, like Mongolia.
-Extreme seasonality suggests high latitudes, or a planet with an extremely tilted axis of rotation (or some similar effect).
+- The extreme climate is consistent with somewhere very far inland and continental, or high latitudes, or a planet with an extremely tilted axis of rotation (or some similar effect).
 - The sedimentary rock layers are based on places like Cape Kidnappers in New Zealand.
 These represent young rocks (a few million years old) laid down during periods of varying sea levels, then uplifted and eroded.
-- Highly erodible and porous rock full of caves would explain the lack of surface water - rainfall would quickly end up underground (as is typical in Karst landscapes), and accumulate where it hits impermeable rock.
+- In highly erodible and porous rock full of caves would rainfall would quickly end up underground (as is typical in Karst landscapes), and accumulate where it hits impermeable rock.
 - The hard rock layers represent a plausible basement rock of great age (10s to 100s of million years old).
 - Geologically speaking, the map is consistent with an area that was once an inland sea, which has been uplifted leaving behind only salt lakes.
 But, given the Ancient's love of megaprojects who knows what might have been done to this landscape.
 - The volcanoes suggest the area has become a volcanic field after the Undercity was built, or is even starting to undergo catastrophic Flood Basalt volcanism (the kind associated with mass extinctions) which would one day bury the entire landscape under several kilometres of basalt.